Dan Ožvolda: Baník Ostrava

-Ožvolda made his professional debut for Baník Ostrava against Sparta Prague on 6 December 2015.
+Ožvolda started training with Baník Ostrava's A-team in September 2015, having previously been part of the club's youth teams.
+He made his professional debut for Baník Ostrava against Sparta Prague on 6 December 2015.
 He appeared in the starting line-up and was replaced by Jakub Šašinka after 77 minutes.
 Baník lost 0-1 following David Lafata's first-half goal.
+Ožvolda headed out on loan to nearby Czech clubs, firstly Vítkovice, followed by Frýdek-Místek, neither of which played in the Czech First League.
+He then joined Vítkovice permanently in 2020, where he was named captain.

+Slovakia

 FK Pohronie

-Ožvolda joined Fortuna Liga's Pohronie arriving from Vratimov.
+Ožvolda moved to Slovakia, joining Fortuna Liga's Pohronie after last playing for Czech lower-league side Vratimov.
 He debuted in first possible league fixture on 12 February 2022 at na Sihoti against AS Trenčín.
 He completed the entirety of the 3–0 defeat, following a first half penalty goal by Jakub Kadák and two second-half strikes by Eduvie Ikoba.

-He scored his first goal for the Žiar nad Hronom-based club against reigning champions Slovan Bratislava on 19 February 2022 during a 3-4 home defeat.
+Ožvolda scored his first goal for the Žiar nad Hronom-based club against reigning champions Slovan Bratislava on 19 February 2022 during a 3-4 home defeat.
 While Pohronie was up by three at half-time following Ožvolda's third-minute goal and two penalty strikes by former Slovak international Jaroslav Mihalík, Pohronie lost the game and Ožvolda was replaced by Ladji Mallé after 83 minutes.

+Komárno

+Ožvolda joined 2.
+Liga (Slovakia) side Komárno in 2023.
+He scored his first league goal for the club, the only goal of the game, in August 2023 against Malženice.